-Rod Marinelli is entering his 25th season as an NFL coach, having spent the previous seven seasons with the Dallas Cowboys, including the last six as defensive coordinator/defensive line coach.
-Marinelli brings 44 years of coaching experience to the Raiders, including 24 in the NFL.
+Rod Marinelli embarks upon his first season with the Silver and Black and his 25th as an NFL coach, having spent the previous seven seasons with the Dallas Cowboys, including the last six as defensive coordinator/defensive line coach.
+Marinelli brings 44 years of coaching experience to the Raiders.

 In his seven seasons with the Cowboys, Marinelli helped the club capture three NFC East titles (2014, 2016 and 2018), having advanced to the divisional round in each of those three seasons.
 Marinelli's defense finished in the top-10 three times (2017-19) in total yards allowed during those seasons, while leading the league in rush defense in 2016 with the fifth-best rushing average allowed (83.5 avg.) in franchise history.

-Last season, the Cowboys ranked ninth in the NFL and third in the NFC in opponent yards per game (327.0 avg.), as the team improved its pass defense ranking from 13th in 2018 to 10th in 2019, allowing just 223.5 yards per game.
+Last season, the Cowboys ranked ninth in the NFL and third in the NFC in opponent yards per game (327.0 avg.), as the team improved its pass defense ranking to 10th in 2019 from its from 13th-place finish in 2018, allowing just 223.5 yards per game.
 The unit also finished 11th in the league in points allowed per game, ending with an average of 20.1, marking the fourth consecutive season averaging less than 21 points allowed per game.
-Under Marinelli, DE Robert Quinn led the defensive unit with 11.5 sacks on the year, tying for ninth-most in the NFL.
-LB Jaylon Smith finished sixth in the NFL with a career-high 142 tackles.

 For five consecutive seasons (2014-18), Marinelli's defense improved its total ranking from the year prior, finishing seventh in 2018 after ranking eighth in 2017.
 The defensive unit also forced 20 turnovers on opposing offenses for the third consecutive season in 2018, en route to landing three Cowboy defenders' Pro Bowl honors including two second-team All-Pro selections.